Introduction

 likely that you will get a slightly different result.

-Then, the list of available flavor (size of servers) is displayed with:
+Then, the list of available flavors (size of servers) is displayed with:

 .. code-block:: console